smarthomeNG/plugins/enigma2/README.md

 ### Attributes
   * `username`: Optional login information #not tested so far
   * `password`: Optional login information #not tested so far
-  * `host`: Hostname or ip address of the FritzDevice.
+  * `host`: Hostname or ip address of the Enigma2 Device.
-  * `port`: Port of the FritzDevice, typically 49433 for https or 49000 for http
+  * `port`: Port of the Enigma2 Device, typically 80 or 81
   * `cycle`: timeperiod between two update cycles.
 Default is 240 seconds.
   * `ssl`: True or False => True will add "https", False "http" to the URLs in the plugin
   * `verify`: True or False => Turns certificate verification on or off.
 Typically False
   * `instance`: Unique identifier for each Enigma2Device / each instance of the plugin

 ## items.conf

-### avm_identifier
-This attribute defines to which instance of the plugin the item is related to.
-See avm_identifier above.

-### avm_data_type
-This attribute defines supported functions that can be set for an item.
-Full set see example below.

 ### Example:
 <pre>